AdminVin/W1X-Debloat/README.md

 ## What is W1X Debloat?
 W1X Debloat is a small PowerShell script that optimizes your Windows 10/11 installation.
 It removes all bloatware, increases privacy and performance.

-Originally created for personal use to quickly remove bloatware and disable intrusive Microsoft privacy settings after a fresh Windows 10/11 install.
-Friends found it helpful, so now it's publicly available.
-Enjoy!
+Originally created for personal use to quickly remove bloatware and disable intrusive Microsoft spying.
+Friends found it helpful, so here you go!
 <br><br>